Yeah… you are probably thinking the same thing I was.. 10 pack abs.. How the heck do those guys that appear to have a 10 pack actually do it?

 All that you need to do is drop your body fat to extremely low levels (sub-10%) and work on those abdominal muscles so that they begin to pop out.

-The right angles, perfect lighting, a good tan, it all adds to the illusion.
+The right angles, perfect lighting, and a good tan, all adds to the illusion.

 If you have decided to get real washboard abs, then here are some tips that will help you get there.

 Do ab exercises at least thrice a week.
 Work on your upper abs, lower abs, and obliques.
 If you have gained the strength needed to do 25-30 rep sets, then try adding weights to them.